Cytlan/openbgi/README.md

 Notice
 ------
 OpenBGI (this project) is primarily related to visual novels.
-This project is unrelated to an AI project with a similar name.
+This project is unrelated to an AI/AGI project with a similar name.